Sarah Paulson

-Early life
+Early life and education

 Sarah Catharine Paulson was born in Tampa, Florida, on December 17, 1974, the daughter of Catharine Gordon (née Dolcater) and Douglas Lyle Paulson II.
 She spent her early life in South Tampa until her parents' divorce when she was five.
 After her parents' separation, she relocated with her mother and sister to Maine, then to New York City.
 Her mother worked as a waitress, and Paulson lived in Queens and Gramercy Park before settling in Park Slope.
 She recalled of this period, "My mom was 27 years old [when we moved].
 She didn't know a single person in New York City.
-She got a job at Sardi's Restaurant.
-Throughout her childhood, Paulson spent her summers with her father in Florida, who was an executive at a Tampa door manufacturing company.
+She got a job at Sardi's Restaurant."
+Throughout her childhood, Paulson spent her summers in Florida with her father, who was an executive at a Tampa door manufacturing company.
 She attended P.S.
 29 and Berkeley Carroll School in Brooklyn before attending Manhattan's Fiorello H. LaGuardia High School and the American Academy of Dramatic Arts.